artghieri/A-Introduction-to-Python-3/guide.md

 lambda arguments: expression
 ```

 Lambda expressions provide a concise way to create inline functions without the need to define a complete function using the `def` statement.
-They are particularly useful in contexts where small and specific functions are required, such as in mapping and filtering operations.
+They are particularly useful in contexts where small and specific functions are required, such as in **mapping** and **filtering** operations.

-Consider a scenario where you want to create a lambda function to convert temperatures from Celsius to Fahrenheit.
-The lambda expression can be used as follows:
+For instance, it is possible to create a lambda function to convert temperatures from Celsius to Fahrenheit:

 ```python
 celsius_to_fahrenheit = lambda celsius: (celsius * 9/5) + 32